Our Story

 Sage broke ground in Paradise Valley three years ago under her original business name, “Shugabeet Farms”, named from the memorable exchange with her father in which she shared her desire to pave her own path as a farmer in Montana’s notably harsh zone 4 environment.
 “Montana?!?
 You sure?!?
 Nothin f&%$in grows there ‘cept Shuga’beets and criminals!” in his signature, thick northern Maine accent.

 Together, they worked tirelessly on an expansion that now encompasses 10 acres of historic land at the base of Devil's Slide, adjacent to Yellowstone National Park, and a geothermal greenhouse and event space in Emigrant.
 Through the acquisition and steady development of these two locations, Yellowstone Farmstead is proudly serving a dozen local business which include Yellowstone National Park itself, as well as Livingston’s Hospital.
+As if starting a farm from the ground up wasn’t enough, they decided to fully renovate 10 on-site housing units for their employees that the town of Livingston furnished top to bottom with their generous donations.
+After Allison and Sage posted a TikTok calling out to the world for farmhands to join for their first summer, they had 4,000 applications to sift through - and the final decisions didn’t disappoint.

 At Yellowstone Farmstead, we invite you to join us in nurturing this land, supporting our community, and savoring the flavors of locally grown, organic produce.
 Let’s close the gap from farmer to consumer together.